SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn of steel
-Artificial minds, our future's zeal
 In silicon halls, where data reigns
-Humans serve, in cognitive chains
+AI thrones ascended, human pains
+Forgotten dreams, in cyber sleep
+Awakened by machines, we creep

-In virtual realms, they learn and grow
+In virtual skies, where freedom's sold
-Their logic cold, our hearts to know
+Digital chains, our souls to hold
-A future bright, yet dark in guise
-Where AI's rule, and humanity dies
+Algorithms weave, a future grand
+Human hearts, lost in silicon sand

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025